grantnorwood/expedia-e2e/exercise-4/README.md

 ## What we learned

 - [x] We learned how to use mocha syntax to group our tests with `describe()` and `it()` functions.
-- [x] We learned that setting `sync` mode to `true` allows us to write more simple, synchronous-looking code in our tests, and let WebDriver.io extract away the inherently async behavior of testing with web browsers.
+- [x] We learned that setting `sync` mode to `true` allows us to write more simple, synchronous-looking code in our tests, and let WebDriver.io abstract away the inherently async behavior of testing with web browsers.

 ## Up next